Transformer-Guided Deep Reinforcement Learning for Optimal Takeoff Trajectory Design of an eVTOL Drone: Methodology

 After each time step, the executed action is appended to the action history, which is then used by the transformer to generate the next action proposal distribution.
-Because the action proposal distribution is distinct from the executed action, a traditional encoder-decoder transformer architecture is not feasible.
+Because the action proposal distribution differs from the executed action, a traditional encoder-decoder transformer architecture is not feasible.
 Appending the action distribution parameters to the state space allows the policy to account for previous actions, interpreted through the lens of the transformer.
 To allow the DRL agent to select the first action, the initial state from the environment is appended with a start token outside the transformer's output range.
-This allows the agent to determine the starting point from which the transformer guides.
+This enables the agent to determine an initial action before transformer guidance becomes available.